-- Once a week, during October and November, demonstrate the household practice of removing accumulated leaves from street gutters that border your property.
+- Once a week, during October and November, remove any accumulated leaf litter from street gutters that border your property.
 Your curbs don’t have to be leaf-free 24/7.
 Weekly removal of any accumulation is plenty.

 - Keep this practice simple, otherwise you might avoid doing it.
-Sweeping or blowing accumulated curb leaves up onto your boulevard until you’re ready to manage the leaves in your yard is perfectly appropriate.
-Removing leaves from the street gutter before stormwater flows along this path is the crux of this practice.
+Sweeping or blowing accumulated curb leaves up onto your boulevard until you’re ready to manage the leaves in your yard is perfectly fine.
+Removing leaves from the hard surface of the street before rain (runoff) mixes with them is the crux of this practice.

-- When you are ready to tackle yard leaves, you have options: MOW over them to create lawn mulch, RAKE and COMPOST them in your backyard, TRANSPORT them to a Ramsey county yard waste site, or have them HAULED away by your trash company.
+- When you are ready to tackle yard leaves, you have several options: 1.
+MOW over them to create lawn mulch or 2.
+RAKE them and then a.
+COMPOST them in your backyard or b.
+TRANSPORT them to a Ramsey county yard waste site or c. bag them (in a compostable bag) to be HAULED away by your trash company.

-- At the end of leaf drop season (when we get our first significant snow) the CACN leadership team will contact you so you can report the length of curb area you cleaned.
-From this we will calculate our aggregated impact.
+- At the end of leaf drop season (our first significant snow or Thanksgiving, whichever comes first) the CACN leadership team will email you with a link where you can report the length of curb area you cleaned.
+From this we will calculate our aggregated, collective impact.

 Lawn Bag.
 If you are interested in a 135-gallon capacity, reusable lawn bag to help manage your leaves, we have an agreement with a distributor that will give you a discount ($25 per bag) – we just need to order them four at a time to get the discount, so you’ll need to find three other neighbors who want one too (or order more for yourself).
 You can use the bag to transport leaves to a Ramsey County yard waste site or to deposit them into a homemade, simple leaf composter.